jonathanandrewsuk/cradl/docs/considerations.md

 # Considerations & Open Questions

-* Which tests can be carried over from the V1 version and what will be new in a microservices model?
+* Which unit tests can be carried over from the V1 version and what will be new in a microservices model?

 * Does it make sense to release endpoints to production as they are developed? or do we need to release in groups?

-* What are the documentation use cases?:
+* Documentation needs to be created for the following use cases:
     * A new user, using the API products only
     * A new user, using the V2 out-of-the-box solution
-    * A existing V1 user, looking to migrate to API products only
+    * A existing V1 user, looking to migrate to V2 API products only